 Also, QAs can write tests in tandem with developers in order to create meticulously planned ultimate tests that have no remorse for any code… the best kind of tests.

 You may think that "Automation takes work away from QAs and induces in them anxiety about the future.”
 However, it is a very superficial view of the situation that does not take into account its deeper, long-term implications.

 In fact, automation and shift of the software paradigm provide QAs with free space and gives them more power to become an essential part of a product’s lifecycle.
+It boosted quality assurance importance.
 A person who managed to master all the elements that a modern QA should master would be among the most valuable players of every software development team.
 You can call such a Quality Assurance Professional, a universal soldier of software development to spice things up.